aschwaighofer/llvm-project/llvm/docs/Coroutines.rst

 Lowering will replace this intrinsic with the resume function for this suspend point.

-The second argument is the `async context` allocation for the callee.
-It should provide storage the `async context` header and the coroutine frame.
+The second argument is the `context projection function`.
+It should describe how-to restore the `async context` in the continuation function from the first argument of the continuation function.
+Its type is `i8* (i8*)`.

 The third argument is the function that models tranfer to the callee at the suspend point.
 It should take 3 arguments.
 Lowering will `musttail` call this